With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Learn MoreOptions For Southern Oregon Creekside Center is a mental health treatment center in Grants Pass, Oregon, located at 1181 Sw Ramsey Avenue, part of the 97527 zip code.
 Options For Southern Oregon Creekside Center provides telemedicine/telehealth and outpatient treatment.
-Options For Southern Oregon Creekside Center also offers dialectical behavior therapy, trauma therapy and psychotropic medication to children / adolescents.
-Options For Southern Oregon Creekside Center supports LGBT, people with PTSD and people with traumatic brain injury.
-Options For Southern Oregon Creekside Center also provides therapeutic foster care, vocational rehabilitation services and supported housing.
+Options For Southern Oregon Creekside Center also offers behavior modification, integrated dual diagnosis disorder treatment and dialectical behavior therapy to children / adolescents.
+Options For Southern Oregon Creekside Center supports people with HIV or AIDS, LGBT and people with traumatic brain injury.
+Options For Southern Oregon Creekside Center also provides supported employment, court-ordered outpatient treatment and intensive case management.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.